Shared-Reality-Lab/IMAGE-server/preprocessors/collage-detector/README.md

 ## Overview

 This preprocessor classifies whether the input image is a collage or a non-collage.
+The Dockerfile builds a fully functioning IMAGE preprocessor.

 This preprocessor contains the implementation of a collage classification algorithm called SbRIF (Strong-biased Regional Identity Filtering for Collage Detection).
 The algorithm requires an image of any size as an input, and returns a boolean result.
 The diagrams below illustrate the
 SbRIF pipeline and its performance on a small dataset ([link](https://drive.google.com/drive/folders/1EdXZ4889YC5iMV1Pa8UzF_KMybvACxjC?usp=sharing)).